 I struggled through almost all the journey of my life.

 In fact, there was a day when I was famished while I was in university.
-I hadn’t eaten anything from morning to night.
+I hadn’t eaten anything from morning till night.

 I had to pluck unripe mangoes to eat around 11 O’Clock that night.
-All I did was to make sure I blessed them before eating.
+All I did was made sure I blessed them before eating.

 Being an orphan is not easy at all, I tell you.